andf-crl/docs/v2.1/partitioning.md

 ### Enterprise license

-You must have a valid enterprise license to use table partitioning features.
-For details about requesting and setting a trial or full enterprise license, see [Enterprise Licensing](enterprise-licensing.html).
+You must have a valid [enterprise.license](cluster-settings.html#setting-enterprise-license) to use table partitioning features.
+For details about requesting and setting a trial or full [enterprise.license](cluster-settings.html#setting-enterprise-license), see [Enterprise Licensing](enterprise-licensing.html).

 Note that the following features do not work with an **expired license**: